Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 ### There are known issues when installing SOD as DLC for BG:EE
 Here is a solution:

-* Before "Akun's Gear" is installed(If it is already installed, uninstall it before installing SOD by launching "*Setup-akgear.exe*".):
+* Before "Tutoril's Historical Encyclopedias" is installed(If it is already installed, uninstall it before installing SOD by launching "*Setup-tutorils_he.exe*".):
 	1. SOD needs to be installed as BG:EE DLC
 	2. and after that [DLCmerger](https://github.com/Argent77/A7-DlcMerger/releases) needs to be installed.